cottonpup/obsidian-vault/Tanstack Query.md

   - React-query
 topic: React query
 ---
-Tanstack query does not send HTT
+Tanstack query does not send HTTP requests.
+At least not on its own.
+You have to write the code that sends that actual HTTP request.
+Tanstack Query then manages the data, errors, caching & much more.